matrixzj/matrixzj.github.io/docs/sa-keycaps/Retro.md

 * [Pictures](#pictures)

 ## Price
-Since groupbuy was happened in 2015, price info was unable to get.
+Since groupbuy was happened in May 2015 via Ctrlalt, price info was unable to get.
 If you know it, please let me.
 Thanks a lot!

 ## Kits
 ### Retro Burgundy